facebookarchive/AsyncDisplayKit/docs/_docs/layout2-conversion-guide.md

 ## Rename `ASRelativeDimension` to `ASDimension`

-To simplify the naming and support the fact that dimensions are widely used in ASDK now, `ASRelativeDimension` was renamed to `ASDimension`.
+To simplify the naming and support the fact that dimensions are widely used in Texture now, `ASRelativeDimension` was renamed to `ASDimension`.
 Having a shorter name and handy functions to create it was an important goal for us.

 `ASRelativeDimensionTypePercent` and associated functions were renamed to use `Fraction` to be consistent with Apple terminology.